dannysexton25/osticket-prereqs/README.md

 10. **Finish Setup**
    - Click **Finish** once installation is done.

-> 💡 *Note: All required areas have been highlighted for your convenience.*
 > ✅ **HeidiSQL is now installed and ready to use.**
 > If you checked the box to launch it after installation, it should open automatically.
 > Otherwise, you can start it manually from the **Start Menu** or **desktop shortcut**.